compellio/tz-open-asset-traceability/test-suite/README.md

 3. Run `npm install`
 4. Run `npm start`

+> **Warning**
+> Running a new version of the test-suite, requires you to clean the cache.
+You can do so by running `rm -rf .parcel-cache`

 If the installation was successful, a localhost URL will appear on the console, for example, http://localhost:1234.
 Open your browser and enter this URL.
 If there are no errors you can start testing.

 ## Test scenarios